 Berlin Night Clubs, Events and Festivals During Coronavirus

-There’s still plenty to do besides its nightlife if you choose to visit Berlin during the coronavirus pandemic.
+For those who prefer to be cautious – there’s still plenty to do besides Berlin’s nightlife.
 Many travellers don’t realise this, but Berlin is considered to be one of the greenest cities in Europe.

 Between green spaces and water, almost half of Berlin is enveloped by Mother Nature.
 There are 3 rivers, 8 canals and more than 50 lakes in Berlin alone.
 So there’s no shortage of beautiful outdoor places to enjoy the long summer days in Germany’s capital city.

 Need help to decide which outdoor places to visit?
 Check out our Best Outdoor Places To Visit in Berlin Guide.